oroinc/documentation/bundles/platform/EmailBundle/email-templates-migrations.rst

     }

 You can edit email templates in a specified folder.
 New changes will be applied to the database after the migration is executed.
 To make things even easier, implement  ``Oro\Bundle\MigrationBundle\Fixture\VersionedFixtureInterface`` so for new updates, it will be enough to increment the version as well as add a new hash to the array.
 There may be any number of such hashes which guaranty corresponding versions will be updated to actual one.

+.. admonition:: Business Tip

+   What is |business-to-business eCommerce|, and how does it support business growth?
+In our guide, you'll learn the fundamentals of digital commerce for businesses.

+.. include:: /include/include-links-seo.rst
+   :start-after: begin